alx-sch/nostr-nomad/README.md

 ## Requirements

-You need **Python 3** (version 3.7.x or higher) to compile the project.
+You'll need **Python 3** (version 3.7 or higher) to run the project.
-All Python dependencies will be automatically installed within the isolated virtual environment `env`.
+All Python dependencies will be automatically installed in a virtual environment called `env`.

 To generate documentation using `make docs`, you need to install **Texinfo** and **TeX** first: